-Hillstream Loach (Beaufortia kweichowensis) Fish Species Profile
+Hillstream Loach (Beaufortia kweichowensis) Species Profile & Care Guide

 The Butterfly Hillstream Loach is a great looking, peaceful, small and very unusual fish that deserves more attention than they currently get.